coprolit/rpg-rules/ob-db-modifiers.md

 sheet hanging on a line to dry).
 - `Hard cover` is defined as being so sturdy that most damaging effects cannot get through it immediately (such as a low wall, over-turned table, or full walls).

+Prolonged or concentrated burst fire from advanced weapons can degrade `Hard Cover` into `Soft Cover`.

+- `Reinforced cover` is defined as being specifically hardened against attacks (such as blast doors, closed habitat domes, or starship hulls).
+While it is not impenetrable, even advanced personal weaponry will take a long time to reduce its efficacy.

+### Position
 | Position | OB Modifier
 | --- | --- |
 Height (attacking foe from higher ground, foe may parry) | +10